Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Detailed EO Results

 \subsection{In plane magnetic dipole}

 Figure~\ref{fig:OptMagX3456} presents optimizations of the in-plane MD for $N = $ 300, 400, 500 and 600 Si nanopillars.
 We obtain an optimized Purcell factor of about $\Gmpar \simeq 120$ for a Si core and grating.
 Once again, the simulation converges towards a regular and periodic structure very similar to the one obtained for the out of plane MD.
-However, the Si grating seems not fully circular but rather presents two lobes perpendicularly to the dipole orientation.
-Since dipolar emission is mainly along its axis in the near-field and perpendicular to its axis in the far field, the presence (or not) of matter along the dipole axis in the far-field zone poorly modifies the dipole emission.
+However, the Si grating seems not fully circular but rather presents two lobes perpendicularly to the dipole orientation as for in-plane ED (see Fig. 4 in the main text).
 Again, the superimposition of the optimized structures, shown in Fig. \ref{fig:OptMagXSup}, reveals the similarity of the obtained structures.

-\subsubsection{Out of plane electric dipole}
+\subsection{Out of plane electric dipole}

 Figure~\ref{fig:OptElecZ3456} presents the results of the exaltation optimization for the electric dipolar emission at $\lambda_e$ and for a dipole polarized perpendicularly to the substrate for $N = $ 300, 400, 500 and 600 Si nanopillars.
 We observe very low enhancement of the Purcell factor ($\Geper=2$), achieved with Si circular grating but without any core.
 The superimposition of the optimized structures is shown in Fig. \ref{fig:OptElecZSup}, facilitating the comparison between the optimized structures, all presenting similar features.